melsman/effects-seminar-public/README.md

-# effects-seminar-public
-Seminar on effects - exception effect analysis and region-based effect analysis - public files
+# Material for Seminar on Effects and Region-based Memory Management